tsy24/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Saves the entire nursey book.
   * Pros: Easy to implement.
-  * Cons: May have performance issues in terms of memory usage as copies of the entire nurseybook are saved.
+  * Cons: May have performance issues in terms of memory usage as copies of the entire nursey book are saved.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
   * Pros: Will use less memory (e.g. for `deleteElderly`, just save the elderly being deleted).